 Tools to help you decide which classes to take include the University Catalog, the Class Schedule, the University Core (GE) requirements, and your academic advisor.More Info about Registration

 New Student Orientation (NSO) is the first event held for you when you arrive on campus.
 It includes tours, social activities, learning about your major and special interest programs (e.g. Honors, Pre-med), and BYU traditions like the Y Class Photo.

 NOTE: With changes resulting from COVID-19, all New Student Orientations will be an online experience this year.

 Tuition is due seven calendar days before the first day of class.
 Pay on time or you will get a hold placed on your account and your classes may be dropped.

-If you are interested in applying for Federal Financial Aid (loans and Pell grants) you will need to submit the FAFSA (Free Application for Federal Student Aid).Financial Aid Checklist
+If you are interested in applying for Federal Financial Aid (loans and Pell grants) you will need to submit the FAFSA (Free Application for Federal Student Aid).
+We encourage all students to submit a FAFSA each year.Financial Aid Checklist

-For ecclesiastical endorsement questions, and questions or reports about honor code violations, visit the Honor Code Office.Academic Honesty Policy
+For ecclesiastical endorsement questions and questions or reports about honor code violations, visit the Honor Code Office.Academic Honesty Policy